jackocnr/intl-tel-input/README.md

 ```

 ## Events
-You can listen for the following events on the input.
+You can listen for the following events triggered on the input element.

 **countrychange**
 This is triggered when the selected country is updated e.g. if the user selects a country from the dropdown, or they type a different dial code into the input, or you call `setCountry` etc.